New Brunswick debt to rise as Liberals spend on infrastructure, education

 The province has also committed to bringing in a carbon tax as part of its climate change strategy, but the budget doesn’t reveal when this will happen or how much it will be.

-Rogers was asked about the tax during a news conference, but didn’t say whether the figure will be revealed before the next budget.
+David Coon, the Green Party’s leader, said he was alarmed at a $2 million cut to the Environment Department — one of few agencies to see their funding sliced — even as the province is hammered by storms he links to climate change.

+“There’s nothing in the budget related to hardening our infrastructure to better protect New Brunswickers or help us reduce our reliance on expensive fossil fuels,” he said.

-Economists have been warning that last year’s two per cent rise in sales tax — which has added about $300 million in revenues this year — won’t sustain the province’s rising costs over time, as baby boomers age and drop out of the workforce.
+Economists have been warning for several years that last year’s two per cent rise in sales tax — which the minister said has added about $300 million in revenues this year — won’t sustain the province’s rising costs over time, as baby boomers age and drop out of the workforce.

-Health care costs are continuing to climb in the aging population, growing 3.3 per cent — the largest increase in five years — to a projected $2.7 billion, about a third of the total spending.
+Health care spending is continue to climb to care for the aging population, growing 3.3 per cent — the largest increase in five years — to a projected $2.7 billion, about a third of the total spending.

-However, Rogers says a recent health accord with the federal Liberal government provides funds to help pay for the rising costs.
+However, Rogers said a recent health accord with the federal Liberal government will help fund the rising costs.

 Rogers said the province will be adding an extra six positions to train doctors through its agreement with the school of medicine at Dalhousie University.